 8. Idli and VadaTamil Nadu food to relish!

-Idli and Vada, collectively save breakfasts for people who are late in the mornings, almost everytime!
-These Tamil Nadu food items complement each other beautifully, and are total comfort foods.
+Idli and Vada, collectively save breakfasts for people who are late in the mornings, almost every time!
+These Tamil Nadu food items complement each other beautifully and are total comfort foods.
 Idli is made with a mixture of urad dal and rice and looks like a small, spongy pancake once cooked and is one of the signature dishes of Tamil Nadu.

 9. Lemon Rice

-A lifesaver dish for all those moms who are running late on tiffins, this Tamil Nadu food dish has oodles of flavor that pops in your mouth with its unique tang.
+A lifesaver dish for all those moms who are running late on tiffins, this Tamil Nadu food dish has oodles of flavour that pops in your mouth with its unique tang.
 Moreover, lemon rice is a quick and tasty dish 0and is pretty easy to make!
 A seasoning of onions, tomatoes, curry leaf, red chilly, salt and lemon juice is made and cooked rice is added and fried with the seasoning.
 Some groundnuts and added to the dish to give it some crunchiness and balance out the sour taste of lemon and served with chutney or vegetable salad.

 10. Paruppu PayasamA simple sweet treat from Tamil Nadu

-One of the best sweet dishes of Tamil nadu is the Paruppu Payasam.
+One of the best sweet dishes of Tamil Nadu is the Paruppu Payasam.
 It is made by roasting Moong dal and cooking it in the pressure cooker.
 Some jaggery syrup is added to the mashed moong dal and stirred till completely cooked.
 This is then served with roasted cashew nuts and tastes very rich and creamy.